Course Registration Information

 Summer Session (May to August)

-Students are permitted to take elective courses in other graduate departments with the approval of the FIFSW Associate Dean, Academic and with permission from the outside department.
+Students are permitted to take elective courses in other graduate departments with the approval of the FIFSW Associate Dean, Academic or your Program Director and with permission from the outside department.

-ROSI/ACORN cannot be used.
+ACORN cannot be used.
 Permission from the relevant non-Social Work department is required using a School of Graduate Studies Request to Add/Drop Course(s) form (found on the SGS web site: www.sgs.utoronto.ca).
-You will need to obtain signatures on the form from the host department Graduate Office and from the FIFSW Associate Dean, Academic.
-The completed form is submitted to the FIFSW Registrar, Room 252 for processing to your academic record after all signatures have been obtained.
+You will need to obtain signatures on the form from the course instructor, Graduate Office and from the FIFSW Associate Dean, Academic or your Program Director (MSW or PhD).
+The completed form is submitted to the FIFSW Registrar at email@example.com for processing to your academic record after all signatures have been obtained.

 Note: Students who are graduating at the next convocation must inform the instructor from the outside department that a grade needs to be reported by the SGS deadline for graduating students.
 Refer to the SGS sessional dates.

-Sign in to your Student Information Service (SIS) account ACORN/ROSI to gain direct access to certain portions of your University records.
-ACORN will replace ROSI as the SIS at UofT by the end of 2015.
+Sign in to your Student Information Service (SIS) account ACORN to gain direct access to certain portions of your University records.

 While academic advisors, faculty and staff are available to assist and advise it is ultimately the student’s responsibility to keep his/her personal and academic information up to date at all times and to follow all University, SGS, departmental and program regulations, requirements and deadlines.
 The SIS makes it easier for students to check and correct this information.
 If questions arise about requirements, policies and procedures, students are responsible for seeking answers for these questions from staff and advisors.